simbleau/cddns/README.md

 - A/AAAA DNS records ([What is a DNS record?](https://www.cloudflare.com/learning/dns/dns-records/))

 ## 1.3 CLI Download
+Installing the cddns CLI will provide the means to test your configuration locally and run interactive builders on your local machine.

 ### Option A: Cargo
 Cargo is the recommended way to install CDDNS as a CLI ([What is Cargo?](https://doc.rust-lang.org/cargo/)).
 - `cargo install cddns`